What is TRIO Student Support Services?

 Who is eligible for TRIO/SSS?

 - Shepherd’s TRIO/SSS participants must be U.S. citizens, Resident Alien or Permanent Resident students pursuing their first bachelor’s degree.
 Program participants must be currently enrolled at Shepherd University or an incoming student who has been accepted at Shepherd University.
-Participants of SSS must demonstrate an academic need for services and be identified by at least one of the following criteria:
+Participants of TRIO/SSS must demonstrate an academic need for services and be identified as eligible by at least one of the following criteria:

 - College student with disabilities: in accordance with the Americans with Disabilities Act (ADA) 2009 and Section 504 of the Rehabilitation Act 1973 students must have a documented disability that can be verified by the Shepherd University Disability Services Office.